PyMVPA/PyMVPA/doc/source/tutorial3_mappers.rst

   >>> print ds.a.mapper
   <FlattenMapper>

-We see that the resulting dataset is identical to the one above, but this time it got created from a 3D samples array (i.e. five samples, where each is a 4x3 matrix).
+We see that the resulting dataset looks identical to the one above, but this time it got created from a 3D samples array (i.e. five samples, where each is a 4x3 matrix).
 Somehow this 3D array got transformed into a 2D samples array in the dataset.
-This magic behavior is unveiled by looking that the dataset's mapper -- a `~mvpa.mappers.flatten.FlattenMapper`.
+This magic behavior is unveiled by looking at the dataset's mapper -- a `~mvpa.mappers.flatten.FlattenMapper`.

 The purpose of this mapper is precisely what we have just observed: reshaping